 Here is a photo gallery of the micro carvings and sculptures that I found fascinating at the Darasuram temple

-As we reached just a few hours before the closing time at dusk, we missed admiring and understanding many more of these wonderful micro carvings and sculptures.
+As we had reached the Drasuram temple, just a few hours before the closing time at dusk, we missed admiring and understanding many more of these wonderful micro carvings and sculptures.

-Tips and Suggestions for visiting Airavateswara temple at Darasuram
+Tips and suggestions on visiting Airavateswara temple at Darasuram

-- The highlight of the temple is the sculptures of the 63 Nayanmars and their life stories from the mesmerizing ‘Periyapuranam’.
+- The highlights of Darasuram temple are the sculptures of the 63 Nayanmars with their life stories from the mesmerizing ‘Periyapuranam’.

 How to reach Darasuram